menoliu/CSpred/README.md

 However you still need to download and install the external programs manually.

 ## Usage
-Because the trained models are big, users are directed to [here](https://datadryad.org/stash/share/6vbrswTtNRcHk2vV3e6P1QGH1yYMhvdHDlauysTCObE) to download all the saved model files.
-After downloading the models.tgz file, extract them into the `models/` folder using the command `tar -xzf models.tgz` (so that there will be 18 .sav files under `models/` folder)<br>
+Because the trained models are big, users are directed to [here](https://doi.org/10.5281/zenodo.15375968) to download all the saved model files.
+After downloading the models.zip file, extract them into the `models/` folder (so that there will be 141 .sav files under `models/` folder)<br>
 Users can use the trained model "as is" once they have correctly configured the python packages and external programs.
 The [`CSpred.py`](https://github.com/JerryJohnsonLee/CSpred/blob/master/CSpred.py) file is the entrance to UCBShift chemical shift predictor. <br>
 The easiest, out-of-the-box way of using UCBShift is running CSpred.py script directly on your desired protein.
 A [shifts.csv] file will be generated at the same position where you executed the script.
 The syntax will be something like this: